 The renewal offer from your provider is rarely your best option in terms of price.

-It is important to understand that a renewal offer is a new contract with a new rate, not a continuation of your expiring contract.
+It is essential to understand that a renewal offer is a new contract with a new rate, not a continuation of your expiring contract.

-The new contract (your renewal offer) includes the details of your new electricity rate, which many times is higher than what you’ve been paying.
+The new contract includes the details of your new electricity rate, often higher than what you’ve been paying.

-In Texas, providers are required to send renewal notices at least 30 days before a contract expires, but you can expect to begin receiving renewal offers as early as 60 days and sometimes three months prior to your contract’s expiration.
+In Texas, providers are required to send renewal notices at least 30 days before a contract expires.
+Still, you can expect to begin receiving renewal offers as early as 60 days and sometimes three months before your contract’s expiration.

-Renewing your contract three or six months in advance is seldom a wise decision.
-Early renewal offers rarely have rates that are lower than what you currently pay.
+Renewing your contract for three or six months is seldom a wise decision.
+Early renewal offers rarely have lower rates than what you currently pay.

-Since it is impossible to predict the rate of electricity in the future, you might find that market rates are lower closer to your contract’s expiration date.
+Since it is impossible to predict the electricity rate in the future, you might find that market rates are lower closer to your contract’s expiration date.